There Are No Minimum Debt Requirements To File Bankruptcy

 Over the years I’ve been asked many variations of this question from potential bankruptcy clients.
 Many think that there actually is a minimum amount of debt required before one is eligible to file a bankruptcy case.

 What is the minimum amount?

-Does it Make Sense To File Bankruptcy Given The Facts?
+Does it Make Sense To File Bankruptcy Given Your Debts And Other Factors?

 I think the real question most intend to ask is whether filing bankruptcy is prudent given the amount, and type, of debts they have.
 This can only be answered after a comprehensive analysis of a client’s complete financial situation.